-- made in error; - due to a mistake in fact; - advanced during the time period of meeting the calendar year Deductible; or - advanced during the time period of meeting the Out-of-Pocket Maximum for the calendar year.
+- made in error;

+- due to a mistake in fact; or

+- advanced during the time period of meeting the Out-of-Pocket Maximum for the calendar year.

 Benefits paid because you or your Dependent misrepresented facts are also subject to recovery.